DJBarnes/django-adminlte2-pdq/docs/source/templates/template_tags.rst

 user_image_initials
 ===================

-Show user gravatar, initials, or gravatar default mystery person as image
+Show user gravatar, initials, or gravatar default mystery person as the image

 Attempt to use/create initials of the user in the style of a profile picture.
 Overlay with the user's gravatar image or a blank one if the user does not